 It is not surprising that slaves were the private property of bishops, inherited by their families, purchased, or received as gifts. (page 147)

 Another book, historian Katharine Gerbner’s Christian Slavery: Conversion and Race in the Protestant Atlantic World, claims, “It was through the mouths of ministers that the brutal slave laws…were enunciated, year after year.”
-Anti-slavery writers belonged to a very tiny minority in church history.
-Their views were not adopted by groups of Christians until the 17th century Quakers.
-And, yet, as Gerbner notes, there were thousands of Quaker slave owners in the Americas.
+Christian writers who criticized the institution of slavery in part or in whole belonged to a very tiny minority in church history.
+Their views were not adopted by groups of Christians until done so by a small portion of the Quakers living in the 17th century, and it was not a committed abolition movement until a hundred years later when individual rights were being fervently debated outside Quaker circles and inspired political revolutions in America and Europe.
+As Gerbner notes, there were thousands of Quaker slave owners in the Americas.
 For example, on the most economically important English colony during the 17th century, the island of Barbados, there were only four non-slave owning Quakers out of the thousands of members.
 Many of their leaders consistently argued that encouraging black slaves to convert to Christianity was a wise idea because it would make them more submissive and diligent workers.
 A summary for an article written by Hilary Beckles, a Barbadian historian, explains:

 Barbados was the birthplace of British slave society and the most ruthlessly colonized by Britain’s ruling elites.
 They made their fortunes from sugar produced by an enslaved, “disposable” workforce, and this great wealth secured Britain’s place as an imperial superpower and caused untold suffering.